 - "The Hybrid is nearly silent at ignition and at rest, but a subtle electrical whirring noise is heard during acceleration from a stop and while decelerating." -- Consumer Guide (2012)

 - "Exploiting the hybrid capabilities requires some practice, and spongy brake feel isn't welcome in a vehicle this size.
 But interior noise levels are low, and the ride is luxury-car smooth." -- Car and Driver (2011)

 Acceleration and Power

 One reviewer says the Tahoe Hybrid performs much like its gas-operated siblings, but does notice a surge when the SUV switches to gas power.
-Another critic says that the Tahoe Hybrid is powerful, but doesn’t have the kind of acceleration its horsepower and torque advertise.
-The critic also notes that the transmission is a bit hesitant to shift while trying to gain full power.
+Another critic says that the Tahoe Hybrid is powerful but doesn’t have the kind of acceleration its horsepower and torque advertise.
+The critic also notes that the transmission is a bit hesitant to shift during full-throttle acceleration.

 - "Hybrids are similar to their conventional counterparts, though they do suffer a bit from some surging when the trucks transitions between full electric and gasoline operation." -- Consumer Guide

 - "The … Chevrolet Tahoe Hybrid weighs more than a standard Tahoe, and its hybrid-specific electronic automatic transmission is a bit lazy under full power.
 As a result, acceleration is good but not quite as sharp as you might expect given the advertised horsepower and torque." -- Edmunds (2012)